thomsonreuters/FEF/FEFDataGrid/readme.md

 	grunt

 ## Unit Testing ##
-To run the unit tests, run the following command from the .\scripts directory:
+To run the unit tests, run the following command from the repository root:

-	test.sh
+	grunt test

 ## Known Issues ##
 1. Selecting a 2nd row for editing will occasionally skip the logic to restore the currently edited row to read only.